luxonis/depthai-hardware/docs/source/pages/guides/calibration.rst

 When displaying the charuco board, markers and squares should be sharp and clearly visible.
 A few things to keep in mind:

-- Monitor shouldn't be too bright (or too dim), as it will cause oversatured images, which will make it harder for the camera to detect the markers.
+- Screen shouldn't be too bright (or too dim), as it will cause oversatured images, which will make it harder for the camera to detect the markers.
-- Don't have bright lights / sun shining directly on the monitor
+- Don't have bright lights / sun shining directly on the screen
 - Display the charuco board in full-screen, so that the markers are as large as possible

 .. image:: /_static/images/calibration/screen_issue.jpg